-By default, both One UI and Oxygen OS show you the classic three-button navigation bar with a circular home button in the middle and the recent apps and back buttons flanking it on either side.
+Both One UI and Oxygen OS show you the classic three-button navigation bar with a circular home button in the middle and the recent apps and back buttons flanking it on either side.
 For whatever reason, though, Oxygen OS has the back button to the left while One UI places it to the right.

 Thankfully, in both skins, you can swap the button layout to your preference (although the home button must remain in the center).

-Meanwhile, One UI locks you into its preset options for the nav bar.
+Meanwhile, One UI locks you into its preset options for the navbar.
 That includes launching Google Assistant with a long-press on the home button and quickly swapping to the previously used app with a double-tap of the recent apps button.
 There are no options for the back button.

 Oxygen OS offers a unique interesting feature here which allows you to hide the horizontal bar if you think it’s an eyesore.
 Without the bar, though, you can’t use it to easily swap apps.
 Instead, you use OnePlus’ own gesture navigation to perform this function (throw left or right after swiping up).
-We’ll touch more on OnePlus’ gestures in a second.

 Obviously, using the phone’s volume rocker buttons on both Oxygen OS and One UI turns various sound volumes up or down.
 However, each system also offers a few options on how to customize that experience as well as different things you can do with multi-button presses and holds.